G’day and welcome to Sydney in Australia!

 For something different and special, don’t miss Sydney’s buzzing market scenes like Paddy’s Markets, Paddington Markets, The Rocks Markets, Eveleigh Markets and the Rozelle Markets.

-Sydney is surrounded by national parks, sandy beaches and green parks and gardens.
+Sydney in Australia is surrounded by national parks, sandy beaches and green parks and gardens.
 More spellbinding nature experiences are close to Sydney including spectacular coastal scenery along the Grand Pacific Drive, the Hunter Valley (Australia’s oldest wine-growing region), and the famous Blue Mountains, just 1.5 hours’ drive from the city.
 Further afield, dolphins and whales can be spotted at Port Stephens, the Dolphin Capital of Australia.

 This vibrant city ranks among the most inclusive in the world, from its fully accessible Sydney Kingsford Smith International Airport and public transportation system, to performances, activities and events catering to disabled patrons.